Sunbird-Ed/sunbird-perf-tests/sunbird-platform/login/README.md

 ### Test Environment Details
 1. No of AKS node - 16
-2. No of learner service replicas - 8 (1 Core and 1 GB)
+2. No of learner service replicas - 8 (1 Core and 3 GB)
-3. KeyCloak Server - 4 servers
+3. KeyCloak Server - 4 servers (CPU- 4Core; Memory- 16GB)
 4. Release version - Release 3.9.0